-In the past Megan has worked at San Diego’s Societe Brewing Co. as their Media Coordinator, brewed professionally in the San Diego area, and consulted for DuClaw Brewing Co. in Baltimore.
+In the past Grey has worked at San Diego’s Societe Brewing Co. as their Media Coordinator, brewed professionally in the San Diego area, and consulted for DuClaw Brewing Co. in Baltimore.

-Give Megan a follow to find inspiration on how we can all improve the craft beer community.
+Give Grey a follow to find inspiration on how we can all improve the craft beer community.

 Another favorite of the Hop Culture team, there’s no mistaking the tattoo on Jennifer’s left shoulder (a woman with a giant hop for a beard) or the one on her left thigh (giant octopus).
 This longtime advocate for women in beer is also a huge supporter of her local craft beer scene and does an awesome job featuring lesser-known breweries from the American South, and particularly from her home state of Texas.